wildlyinaccurate/wildlyinaccurate.github.io/_posts/2013-08-07-dishonest-comments.markdown

 So really, the only way to avoid dishonest comments is to simply **not write them in the first place**.

-<span style="line-height: 1.6;">In the Ruby Rogues episode I mentioned at the start of this post, there's a brief discussion about the idea that comments are a code smell.
-This idea is </span>[hotly debated](http://programmers.stackexchange.com/questions/1/comments-are-a-code-smell).<span style="line-height: 1.6;"> However, I do believe that treating comments as a code smell can help you to identify dishonest comments before they become a problem.</span>
+In the Ruby Rogues episode I mentioned at the start of this post, there's a brief discussion about the idea that comments are a code smell.
+This idea is [hotly debated](http://programmers.stackexchange.com/questions/1/comments-are-a-code-smell).
+However, I do believe that treating comments as a code smell can help you to identify dishonest comments before they become a problem.

 I think this ends up coming back to the way that syntax highlighting hides comments from us.
 It's really difficult to spot dishonest comments because we've trained our brains to focus on the bright &amp; colourful text, and ignore the dull grey text.